DerekKirschbaum/CS190AProject-s25/README.md

 # CS190AProject-s25

-This repo contains all of the code and figures that we used in all of the experiments, as well as our final paper, Adversarial Machine Learning Report
+This repo contains all of the code and figures that we used in all of the experiments, as well as our final paper, "[Exploring the Impact of Model Architecture on Adversarial Transferability in Facial Recognition](https://github.com/DerekKirschbaum/CS190AProject-s25/blob/main/Adversarial_Machine_Learning_Report%20(9).pdf)".

 ## Running the Code

 To run the code: